geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 Coordinate reference systems
 -----------------------------

-The Coordinate Reference System (CRS) is important because the geometric shapes in a GeoSeries or GeoDataFrame object are simply a collection of coordinates in an arbitrary space.
+The coordinate reference system (CRS) is important because the geometric shapes in a GeoSeries or GeoDataFrame object are simply a collection of coordinates in an arbitrary space.
 A CRS tells Python how those coordinates relate to places on the Earth.

-For reference codes in the most commonly used projections, see `Spatial Reference <https://spatialreference.org/>`_.
+For reference codes of the most commonly used projections, see `spatialreference.org <https://spatialreference.org/>`_.

 The same CRS can often be referred to in many ways.
 For example, one of the most commonly used CRS is the WGS84 latitude-longitude projection.
 This can be